 - 2 Stereochemistry of the Diels-Alder Reaction: Stereoselectivity

 - 4 Consider the Diels-Alder Reaction in Three Dimensions

-The Most Famous Pericyclic Reaction is the Diels-Alder Reaction
+The Most Famous Pericyclic Reaction Is the Diels-Alder Reaction

 Reaction Mechanism of Conjugated Dienes and Dienophiles (Alkenes)

-So what is the reaction mechanism of the Diels-Alder reaction?
+What is the reaction mechanism of the Diels-Alder reaction?
 How is a cyclic compound synthesized?

 One of the reasons for the Diels-Alder reaction to proceed is the delocalization of electrons in the transition state.
 In the transition state, the delocalization of electrons occurs in the state of the six-membered ring.
 Since electrons are present everywhere in the six-membered ring, it is a stable state, just like an aromatic ring.